Employment and Training

 Counselling

-Following an initial assessment to explore suitability for support, we offer up to 12 weeks one to one counselling support provided by a qualified Counsellor.
-These sessions can be delivered face-to-face at Manor House in Bramley or remotely over the phone.
+Following an initial assessment to explore suitability for support, we offer up to 12 weeks one to one counselling support provided by a counsellor (qualified, volunteer or student on placement) all are supported and managed by a fully qualified and experienced therapist.
+These sessions can be delivered face-to-face at Manor House in Bramley, a location in South Leeds or remotely over video platform Microsoft Teams.

 Peer support group

 Delivered from local community venues in West and South Leeds, our monthly drop-in peer support group provides a safe space for people to coach each other and build new networks.
-The group is facilitated by a volunteer Counsellor, with topics and themes led by people accessing one to one support.
+The group is facilitated by a staff member from the Bright Horizon’s team and co-facilitated by a volunteer Counsellor, with topics and themes led by people accessing the group.

 BACP accredited service